JasleenShergill/Covid-s-Effect-on-Real-Estate/README.md

 The slide deck of our presentation can be found as a PDF, titled: Presentation - Analysis of the housing market in Canada before and after the pandemic.PDF.

-**Data Sets**
-Data sets were obtained from the following website:
+**Data Sets**: Data sets were obtained from the following website:

 -----------------------------------------------------------------------------------------------------------
 (n.d.).
 Canadian Housing Market Stats.
 CREA. https://stats.crea.ca/en-CA/
 -----------------------------------------------------------------------------------------------------------

+The data sets included the following information:
+- COVID-19 Infection rates
+- Mortgage rates
+- Housing demand-supply dynamics

+**Data Cleaning**

+Data cleaning can primarily be found in Jupyter's notebooks "xxx.ipynb".
+The data cleaning process included the following steps:

+Years: 2000 to 2024.
+Covid-19 infection data Analysis from 2019 to present(2024).

+Y
+Mortgage rate Data Analysiss from

-Sources used for covid19 dataframe creation: https://pandas.pydata.org/docs/reference/api/pandas.Series.dt.month_name.html #used by Graham https://www.skytowner.com/explore/combining_columns_of_years_months_and_days_in_pandas #used by Graham https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.set_index.html #used by Graham
+**Sources used for covid19 dataframe creation:** https://pandas.pydata.org/docs/reference/api/pandas.Series.dt.month_name.html #used by Graham https://www.skytowner.com/explore/combining_columns_of_years_months_and_days_in_pandas #used by Graham https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.set_index.html #used by Graham